Recent Drunk Driving Accident Causes Investigation Into Bar For Possibly Overserving Patrons

 Personal Injury Attorneys

-Our law firm has assisted clients throughout Texas in the successful litigation of their personal injury lawsuits.
+Our law firm has assisted clients throughout Texas in the successful litigation of their personal injury and drunk driving lawsuits.
 We have years of experience with all aspects of injury and death law and have taken hundreds of cases to court.
 If you have a question about a personal injury claim, you can contact Dax F. Garza, P.C. confidentially at no cost.

 - Distracted Driving